lareza-farhan-wanaghi/gophercises/readme.md

 - Before we run the program, make sure we have the database running.
 (Here, we will use a local database named Custom and store the data in the phone_numbers table, which is currently empty) <br/><br/>
 ![phone2](readme_images/phone2.png)

 - Now, run the main.go file in the main folder followed by any number of arguments specifying the phone numbers that will be stored.
-(By default, the program uses the default database configuration (which specifies the address of the database, username, etc.) to initiate the database connection.
+(By default, to initiate the database connection, the program uses the default database configuration (which specifies the address of the database, username, etc.).
 You can use the d flag to customize this configuration)<br/><br/>
 ![phone3](readme_images/phone3.png)

 - In the above example, we stored three phone numbers, and the program printed the inputted and resulting phone numbers.
 Let's check again our previously empty database table.
 It should now have been populated with the new data.<br/><br/>